numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 ## sum pipeline using fixed window
 This is a simple reduce pipeline that just does summation (sum of numbers) but uses fixed window.
 The snippet for the reduce vertex is as follows.
-[6-reduce-fixed-window.yaml](https://github.com/numaproj/numaflow/blob/main/examples/6-reduce-fixed-window.yaml)  has the complete pipeline definition.

 ![plot](../../../assets/simple-reduce.png)